 My child is enrolled in the Bilingual Secondary School of London (CFBL) in Year 10 (3e), will he/she be able to continue his/her schooling in Year 11 (2nde) AT the Lycée français Charles de Gaulle?

 Pupils who are currently in 3e (Year 10) at the CFBL during this 2016-2017 school year, will normally pursue their High School (lycée) curriculum at the International Lycée Winston Churchill .
 Only those pupils who have a sibling currently enrolled in the secondary school of the lycée français Charles de Gaulle or those who are recipients of a AEFE scholarships from CAN APPLY for a place at the lycée français Charles de Gaulle.

 Are the Collège Bilingue Français de Londres CFBL and the Lycée français Charles de Gaulle distinct ?

 Yes they are, they are two different schools which are not run by the same people.
 However, they work in partnership on certain projects.

 Considering the extreme pressure on admissions to the Lycée français Charles de Gaulle, only pupils with at least one parent who is currently living or shortly settling in London, can apply for a place.
 However the French Ministry for Education grants merit scholarships to a few Year 11 and Sixth Form pupils who are then placed into English host families with our assistance.
-The application procedure for a merit scholarship will be online in February 2015 for the school year starting in September 2015.
+Applications for those scholarships are to be sent to the 'rectorat' of the place where the pupil (currently in 2e or 1e) is going to school in France (more precisely to the 'Délégué Académique aux Relations Européennes Internationales et à la Coopération (DAREIC)'.
+To get more information, click here. .
 Apart from such pupils who are recipients of these scholarships, pupils cannot enrol unless at least one of their parents is actually living in London or its close suburbs.